 Fast-forwarding six decades, narrative critics have been analyzing point of view in biblical texts for a third of a century, but have not managed to isolate how such analyses can be relevant to the actual interpretation of narrative texts. . .to the process of discerning meaning in them.
 Now, the emergence of this empathy-producing capacity of point-of-view crafting rises the possibility that point-of-view analysis can indeed be relevant to the interpretation of narrative texts. . .that it can actually access a new layer of meaning in these texts, that is, guidance on how characters are intended to be evaluated that has never before been noticed.
 And while I recognized that point-of-view crafting does have functions other than the producing of empathy for characters, I wanted this book to serve as a vehicle for beginning the assessment of this particular function of point of view.
 But Steve’s counsel to broaden the scope of point-of-view studies certainly provides direction for future work.

 Steve does recognize the existence of this empathy-producing effect in point of view, but he questions the book’s claim that point-of-view crafting in the Bible produces empathy for villainous characters to the point of biblical readers coming to side with such characters.
-He points to the depiction of Herod in the Mark 6 account of the death of John the Baptist as an example of where an audience is led to experience events through the point of view of a villainous character, but is not led to side with the character (for a detailed treatment of his analysis of this passage, see his Jan 28/2013 post).
+He points to the depiction of Herod in the Mark 6 account of the death of John the Baptist as an example of where an audience is led to experience events through the point of view of a villainous character, but is not led to side with the character (see the detailed treatment of his analysis of this passage).

 Steve is correct that the audience is not led to side with Herod in this passage, but I question his assertion that the point-of-view crafting in this passage leads the audience to experience the events through Herod’s point of view.
 At first glance, it does appear Herod is being established as the point-of-view character; the numerous inside views into his thoughts and feelings do seem to be contributing toward that end.
 However, there are some key factors in the passage that work against that end.